bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

 You have gained unparalleled mastery over the dark power of your blood magic, improving its potency while minimizing the sacrifices required.
 At 20th level, whenever you roll a Hemocraft Die for another Blood Rite or a Blood Hunter ability, you roll your Hemocraft Die twice and choose which result to use.

-Finally, whenever you make a Vital Sacrifice, you subtract your Intelligence modifier from your Vital Sacrifice roll before you reduce your maximum hit points.
+Finally, whenever you make a Vital Sacrifice, you subtract your Hemocraft modifier from your Vital Sacrifice roll before you reduce your maximum hit points.
 This cannot reduce your Vital Sacrifice below 1.